JRCSTU/wltp/README.rst

         Reduction of the top-velocity of the original drive trace to be followed, to ensure that the vehicle is not driven in an unduly high proportion of "full throttle".

+    pandas-model
+        The *container* of data that the gear-shift calculator consumes and produces.
+        It is implemented by :class:`wltp.pandel.Pandel` as a mergeable stack of :term:`JSON-schema` abiding trees of strings and numbers, formed with sequences, dictionaries, :mod:`pandas`-instances and URI-references.

     JSON-schema
         The `JSON schema <http://json-schema.org/>`_ is an `IETF draft <http://tools.ietf.org/html/draft-zyp-json-schema-03>`_ that provides a *contract* for what JSON-data is required for a given application and how to interact with it.
 JSON Schema is intended to define validation, documentation, hyperlink navigation, and interaction control of JSON data.

-        You can learn more about it from `excellent guide <http://spacetelescope.github.io/understanding-json-schema/>`_, and/or experiment with this `on-line validator <http://www.jsonschema.net/>`_.
+        You can learn more about it from this `excellent guide <http://spacetelescope.github.io/understanding-json-schema/>`_, and experiment with this `on-line validator <http://www.jsonschema.net/>`_.

     JSON-pointer
         JSON Pointer(:rfc:`6901`) defines a string syntax for identifying a specific value within